MMLANDMARKS: a Cross-View Instance-Level Benchmark for Geo-Spatial Understanding: Related Work

-\mypar{Geolocalization} addresses the infeasibility of Image-to-Image localization at a global scale by discretizing the Earth into geo-cells~\cite{weyand2016planet, vo2017revisiting, seo2018cplanet, muller2018geolocation, pramanick2022world, haas2024pigeon}.
-To incorporate information from additional modalities, \citet{haas2023learning} use CLIP's text encoder to iteratively predict the most likely country and city, while \citet{geoclip} combines CLIP's image encoder with a GPS encoder.
-Despite the popularity of direct GPS prediction, geolocalization models typically underperform for fine-grained predictions ($<25$ km), since they lack the robust feature comparison used in Image-to-Image retrieval. \dname enables the development and evaluation of models for retrieval-based localization and geolocalization simultaneously by combining cross-view data and GPS coordinates.
+\mypar{Geolocalization.} This task reformulation addresses the infeasibility of Image-to-Image localization at a global scale, by discretizing the Earth into geo-cells~\cite{weyand2016planet, vo2017revisiting, seo2018cplanet, muller2018geolocation, pramanick2022world, haas2024pigeon}.
+To incorporate information from additional modalities, \citet{haas2023learning} uses CLIP's text encoder to iteratively predict the most likely country and city, while \citet{geoclip} combines CLIP's image encoder with a GPS encoder.
+Recent works utilize LLMs and VLMs to further improve geolocalization~\cite{li2024georeasoner, jia2025georanker, jia2024g3}, or to explore downstream tasks~\cite{campos2026gaea}. \dname enables the development and evaluation of models to overcome the ambiguity of large intra-class variation by incorporating overhead views of all locations in the training process.